Apps

 Can I ship a successful App Store app using Flutter or React Native?

-Yes, plenty of profitable indie apps in the App Store are built with both Flutter and React Native in 2026.
+Yes.
+Plenty of profitable indie apps in the App Store are built with both Flutter and React Native in 2026.
 The Reflectly app, Klarna, and parts of the Shopify app use Flutter; Discord, Coinbase, and Microsoft Office use React Native.
 The stack alone doesn't determine success — execution, design, and marketing matter far more.
 The trade-offs are real but not disqualifying.
-Pick the stack that lets you ship and iterate fastest given your skills.
+Pick the stack that lets you ship and iterate fastest given your skills, then put your energy into the idea and the marketing.
+A great cross-platform app outperforms a mediocre native one every time.

 How long does it take to ship a first app with each stack?

-Wide variance, but rough averages for a simple utility app shipped by an indie working from home with no coding background: 4-6 months with Swift, 3-5 months with Flutter, 3-4 months with React Native via Expo.
-Someone with existing relevant skills (React, web dev) can ship in 2-3 months with React Native.
-Someone with strong Apple ecosystem familiarity ships in 2-3 months with Swift.
-The first app always takes longer than you think; the second app takes about half as long because you've internalized the toolchain.
-For a from-home indie balancing this with other commitments, plan for the upper end of these ranges.
+Rough averages for a simple utility app shipped by an indie working from home with no coding background: 4 to 6 months with Swift, 3 to 5 months with Flutter, 3 to 4 months with React Native via Expo.
+Someone with existing relevant skills (React, web dev) can ship in 2 to 3 months with React Native; someone with strong Apple-ecosystem familiarity ships in 2 to 3 months with Swift.
+The first app always takes longer than you think; the second takes about half as long because you've internalized the toolchain.
+For a from-home indie balancing this with a day job, plan for the upper end of these ranges.

 What if I want to monetize on both iOS and Android?

-Then cross-platform (Flutter or React Native) is the right answer in 2026 unless you have specific reasons to optimize for iOS first.
-Building two native codebases (Swift for iOS, Kotlin for Android) is rarely the right call for an indie developer earning from home — the maintenance burden of two codebases is enormous when you are a single laptop operation.
+Then cross-platform (Flutter or React Native) is the right answer in 2026 unless you have a specific reason to optimize for iOS first.
+Building two native codebases (Swift for iOS, Kotlin for Android) is rarely the right call for a solo indie earning from home — the maintenance burden of two codebases is enormous for a single-laptop operation.
 Pick one cross-platform stack, ship to both stores, and accept the small fidelity trade-off.
-For indie devs going cross-platform, Flutter has slightly better cross-platform consistency; React Native has slightly stronger ecosystem support.
+Flutter has slightly better cross-platform visual consistency; React Native has slightly stronger ecosystem support.
+Either beats maintaining two separate native apps alone.

 Keep reading